JingeunKim/JingeunKim.github.io/_pages/about.md

 ***News***
 ==================================================================================================================

-- **[2024.
-Jun]** "Improving Modularity Score of Community Detection Using Memetic Algorithms" has been accepted at the AIMS mathematics!
+- **[2025.
+May]** "Pruning for Efficient DenseNet via Surrogate-Model-Assisted Genetic Algorithm considering Neural Architecture Search Proxies" has been accepted at Swarm and Evolutionary Computation!

-- **[2024.
-Mar]** "Efficient Pruning of DenseNet via a Surrogate-Model-Assisted Genetic Algorithm" has been accepted at the GECCO 2024 poster session!
-I will attend GECCO 2024 as an online presenter.
+- **[2025.
+Mar]** "Sparse Transformer for Long-term Forecasting via Genetic Algorithm" has been accepted at the GECCO 2024 poster session!
+I will attend GECCO 2025 as an online presenter.

-- **[2024.
-Jan]** "Genetic Algorithm-based Pruning for Efficient DenseNet Architecture" has been accepted at the International Conference on Artificial Intelligence in Information and Communication (ICAIIC) 2024!

-- **[2023.
-Oct]** "Battery Thermal Runaway Cell Detection Using DBSCAN and Statistical Validation Algorithms" has been accepted at The Journal of the Convergence on Culture Technology (In Korean; KCI)!

-- **[2023.
-Feb]** "RNA Sequences-Based Diagnosis of Parkinson’s Disease Using Various Feature Selection Methods and Machine Learning" has been accepted at Applied Sciences!

-- **[2022.
-Mar]** "Comparative Study of Classification Algorithms for Various DNA Microarray Data" has been accepted at Genes!